"The Official Organization for All Indiana Beekeepers"

 Swarms are more prevalent in the Spring; however, anytime a hive is overcrowded they may swarm.
 What's the difference between a swarm and a cut out or trap out?
 See a short explanation below.
 If you need to find someone interested in removing swarms check out the Swarm Call List link below.
 If you have bees in a structure, check out the Cut Out List link below.

-Swarms - a cluster of bees that have landed on a temporarily location, usually a tree limb or fence.
+Swarms - a cluster of bees that have landed on a temporary location, usually a tree limb or fence.

 Cut outs - hive of bees are in a structure; home, garage, etc.